A Collatz-Wielandt characterization of the spectral radius of order-preserving homogeneous maps on cones: The spectral radius of order-preserving homogeneous self-maps of a Banach space

-We also have: \begin{lemma} Let $C$ be a normal cone of a Banach space $(X,\norm{\cdot})$, and let $g$ and $h:C\to C$ be two maps which are continuous and homogeneous.
+We also have: \begin{lemma} Let $C$ be a normal cone in a Banach space $(X,\norm{\cdot})$, and let $g$ and $h:C\to C$ be two maps which are continuous and homogeneous.
 Assume that $g$ is order-preserving and that $g\leq h$, then

 \end{lemma} \begin{proof} The equality in~\eqref{sp-lem-add21} follows from Theorem~\ref{sp-prop-nus1} and the last inequality holds in general.
 Let $x\in C$.
 We show by induction on $n$ that $0 \leq g^n(x)\leq h^n(x)$ holds for all $n\geq 1$.
 Since $x\in C$, $g(C)\subset C$, and $g\leq h$, we get $0\leq g(x)\leq h(x)$.
 Assume now that $0 \leq g^n(x)\leq h^n(x)$ for some $n\geq 1$.
 Then, applying $g$, which is order-preserving, we get $g(0)\leq g^{n+1}(x)\leq g(h^n(x))$.
 Since $g\leq h$, we get $g^{n+1}(x)\leq h^{n+1}(x)$, and since $0=g(0)$, we deduce that $0\leq g^{n+1}(x)$, which concludes the induction.
 Since $C$ is normal, we deduce from $0\leq g^n(x)\leq h^n(x)$ that $\norm{g^n(x)}\leq M\norm{h^n(x)}$ for some positive constant $M$.
 Since this holds for all $x\in C$, it follows that $\cspr[C]{g}\leq \cspr[C]{h}$. \end{proof}